Falconne/cygenv/README.md

 glo|One line git log of last 25 commits gl|Decorated one line git log of full history, with branch tree and colouring, piped to `less`. glog|Same as `glo`, but not piped to `less`.
-Add your own scope restricting options as you would to the end of any `git log` command. gld|Does a `git log` of the last 4 days work with full commit info including diffs piped to `less`.
+Add your own scope restricting options as you would to the end of any `git log` command. gld|Does a `git log` of the last 4 days work with full commit info, including diffs, piped to `less`.
 Useful for finding who touched a specific keyword recently.
 Use the search keys for `less` listed above. cdr|cd to root of git repo showpush|Lists what commits need to be pushed in current branch sta|`git status`